The Cathedral (2002 film)

 The Cathedral (Katedra) is a 2002 animated science fiction short film directed by Tomasz Bagiński.
 It is based on the short story of the same name by Jacek Dukaj, winner of the Janusz A. Zajdel Award in 2000.
 The film was nominated in 2002 for the Academy Award for Best Animated Short Film for the 75th Academy Awards.
 The film also won the title of Best Animated Short at SIGGRAPH 2002 in San Antonio.

 Plot

-The film focuses on a man who visits a mystical, organic building that looks like a medieval cathedral.
-As he walks through the immense structure, the light from his torch falls upon the pillars, revealing human faces.
-The viewer later realizes that the faces are still alive, as several smile and open their eyes as the man walks past them.
-The building's nature is partially unveiled at sunrise as the blinding light enchants the visitor and causes organic branch-like structures to burst from his chest.
-These protrusions then become another set of pillars in the building.
+During an eclipse on an alien moon, a traveler explores a techno-organic cathedral.
+The light from his torch reveals still-living faces embedded in the tree-like pillars, which open their eyes or move in response to his passing.
+He reaches the unfinished end of the main hall and meditates until the end of the eclipse.
+As the light of the sun floods the building, the organic branches of the cathedral's structure burst from the traveler's body, quickly solidifying him into another living pillar.